ChargedByte/reaktor-summer-2022/README.md

 ## Server

 The server works as a "cache" for the historical game data and serves the data via a REST API.
-The server is also responsible for fetching the "massive" (~900k items at the time of writing) dataset from the Reaktor's API, and storing it in a relation database.
+The server is also responsible for fetching the "massive" (~1M items at the time of writing) dataset from the Reaktor's API, and storing it in a relation database.

-The process of fetching the data from the Reaktor's API is relatively quick, it takes ~4 seconds to process a full page of items.
-It's possible it could be sped up more.
-I'm fairly certain it's bottlenecked by the database connection and better design there could help.
-Though once the whole dataset has been pulled (~1.5 hrs at the time of writing) it's much faster to only add the new games to the database.
+The process of fetching the data from the Reaktor's API is quite quick, it takes about a second to fetch an entire page.

 The server is written in [Kotlin](https://kotlinlang.org/).